top of page

 Why SanctionPA?

-Adding girls wrestling teams at the high school level, and sanctioning the sport on the state level, can have enormous benefits for schools and athletes.
+Adding girls wrestling teams at the high school and junior high level can have enormous benefits for schools and athletes.
 First, adding girls wrestling increases the number of winter sport options for girls - currently, there are 6,000 fewer opportunities for girls in the winter.
 By adding girls wrestling, schools can increase their winter sport offerings by 25%.
 Looking at the number of girls coming up through the elementary and middle school system is another reason to support girls wrestling at the scholastic level - so that these girls will have teams to wrestle on and an official sport to be a part of.
 Girls wrestling also helps address diversity, equity, and inclusion and provides more opportunities for girls of all backgrounds, sizes, and abilities to participate in a school program.
 Adding girls wrestling also increases post-secondary opportunities for girls.
 There are currently over 115 colleges that have women’s wrestling with 9 being in the state of Pennsylvania.
 Impressively, wrestling ranks 2nd among all sports for producing 1st generation college students.

 Adding girls wrestling will also help support the long-term sustainability of boys and men’s wrestling and can be a protective factor for the sport as a whole.